ananata/fastq2otu/README.md

 # FASTQ2OTU

-FASTQ2OTU was developed as a easy and effective tool for downloading, analyzing, and processing microbiome rRNA gene data obtained from NCBI's SRA database.
+FASTQ2OTU was developed as a easy and effective tool for downloading, analyzing, and processing large-scale microbiome rRNA gene data obtained from NCBI's SRA database.
 The package uses many functions from [DADA2](https://github.com/benjjneb/dada2 "Github") to analyze sequence data.
 The primary objective of FASTQ2OTU is to (1) increase the reproducibility of microbiome analysis and (2) encourage the analysis of archived data to obtain new knowledge.
+This

-FASTQ2OTU's workflow can be broken down into
+FASTQ2OTU's workflow can be broken down into multiple stages.
 #### Advantages of using FASTQ2OTU
 * ##### Documentation is simplified
 * ##### Integrated workflow